How to Tell If Your Oven Seal Needs Replacing

 Common Signs Your Oven Seal Is Failing

-• Heat escaping from the oven door during use.
+• Heat escaping from the oven door:

-• Uneven cooking or longer cooking times.
+• Uneven cooking or longer cooking times:

-• Visible cracks, splits, or flattening in the seal.
+• Visible cracks, splits or flattening:

-đź’ˇ Quick Tip
+💡 Quick Tip

 Close the door on a sheet of paper.
 If you can pull it out easily, the seal isn’t tight enough.